 Benjamin N. Breyer, MD, MAS

-Breyer’s primary research interests involve studying the epidemiology of sexual dysfunction, lower urinary tract symptoms, and trauma and reconstruction.
-He is NIH supported and has authored or coauthored over 130 articles and book chapters.
-Breyer is a member of the Trauma and Urinary Reconstructive Network of Surgeons (TURNS - http://turnsresearch.org).
-University of California San Francisco is one of 12 centers that collaborate in the study of patients treated for a variety of conditions in trauma and reconstructive urology.
+Breyer’s research group is focused on outcomes in reconstructive urology, prostate cancer survivorship and trauma and how to improve urinary and sexual wellness.
+He studies disparities in urology including LGBTQ urinary and sexual wellness and gender issues in urology.
+Breyer has written extensively on bicycle trauma epidemiology, mechanism, treatment outcomes and cost.
+He has authored over 200 peer-reviewed articles and book chapters.
+Breyer is the President of the Trauma and Urinary Reconstructive Network of Surgeons (TURNS - http://turnsresearch.org).
+UCSF is one of 14 centers that collaborate in the study of patients treated for a variety of conditions in reconstructive urology, prostate cancer survivorship and trauma.
 This network is designed to collect centralized data and provide sophisticated analysis of both surgical and patient reported outcomes from urethral stricture surgery, male incontinence and a variety of other conditions.
-He is an investigator in two large multi-institutional studies examining the outcomes and management of bladder, renal, and pelvic fracture urethral injury sponsored by the American Association for the Surgery of Trauma.

 For appointments, please contact: